I disagree with you.

 When you’re headed to a meeting you know will include some disagreement, prepare yourself by imagining reasons why others might question your opinion.
 Come up with logical arguments to counter the viewpoints.

-Believe in your importance and be confident you have expertise of value.
+Believe in your importance and be confident you have expertise and value.
 Then, when sharing, elevate the conversation to another level.

 Think about the goal

 The goal is to solve the problem.
 So remember your opinion might counter the popular opinion, but you’re there to help find a solution.
 This type of mentality should help you overcome the fear of rejection.

 Lincoln Mullen, a contributor to the ProfHacker blog offers a series of tips for disagreeing with civility.
 Disagreement is easier to deal with from friends.
 Build relationships with colleagues and you earn the right to disagree with them.